manibharathi1100/manibharathi1100/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on ...
-Django Project
+- 🔭 I’m a Programmer Analyst
-- 🌱 I’m currently learning ...
-Javascript, django
+- 🌱 I’m currently working on --> Django Projects
-- 👯 I’m looking to collaborate on ...
-Python Developer Team
+- 👯 I’m looking to collaborate on --> Python-Django Developer Team
-- 📫 How to reach me: ... manibharathi1100@gmail.com
+- 📫 How to reach me: manibharathi1100@gmail.com
 - 📞 +919791832634
-- ⚡ Fun fact: ...The First Computer Mouse was Made of Wood.
+- ⚡ Processing.....
 - <h3>Languages Known<h3>